eman000tahaz/girls_erp/custom-addons/web_responsive/README.rst

 Features:

 * New navigation with an App drawer
 * Keyboard shortcuts for easier navigation
+* Display kanban views for small screens format if an action or field One2x has a kanban view

 Installation
 ============